The CHAMP data base at GFZ Potsdam

 CHAMP was launched at July 15, 2000.
 End of the mission of CHAMP was at September 19 2010, after ten years, two month and four days, after 58277 orbit revolutions.

 The CHAMP ISDC Data Base is GFZ's complete archive of all CHAMP user data products.
-All these data will be freely accessable soon via an anonymous Ftp server.
-Presently there exists only a test login.
+Part of these data are freely available on an anonymous Ftp server via "Access to the CHAMP data".